teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >
 {: .hands_on}

 In this first part, we will focus on working with the metadata from the Powerhouse Museum.
-The additional

 # Use OpenRefine to explore and clean your dataset